ComputeCanada/molmodsim-amber-md-lesson/_episodes/12-Adding_Ions.md

 $N_{Ions}=0.0187\cdot[Molarity]\cdot{N_{WaterMol}}$

+{: .instructor_notes}
 The drawback of this calculation is that it does not take into account the charge of a macromolecule.
 As charged solute perturbs the local solvent environment by depleting ions from the bulk this method generates a system with the salt concentration that is too high.
 For more accurate salt concentration you can calculate the number of ions corrected for screening effects using the [*SLTCAP*](https://www.phys.ksu.edu/personal/schmit/SLTCAP/SLTCAP.html) server.

 As you can see from the equation above, to calculate the number of ions we need to know the number of water molecules in the simulation system.
 So we continue our *leap* session and solvate the simulation system.
 In this lesson we will create a simple cubic solvent box.
 As we discussed in the episode "Periodic Boundary Conditions", a properly solvated simulation system should have at least 10 <span>&#8491;</span> distance between the solute and the edge of the periodic box after equilibration.
 Standard practice is to tile a pre-equilibrated solvent box across the system and eliminate solvent molecules which clash with the solute.
+{: .instructor_notes}

+{: .self_study_text}
+- This calculation does not take into account the charge of a macromolecule.
+- For more accurate salt concentration you can calculate the number of ions corrected for screening effects using the [*SLTCAP*](https://www.phys.ksu.edu/personal/schmit/SLTCAP/SLTCAP.html) server.
+- To calculate the number of ions we need to know the number of water molecules in the simulation system.
+{: .self_study_text}

+{: .instructor_notes}
 When water is added to the system in this way, some VDW voids at the macromolecule and the box interfaces are inevitable because packing is not perfect.
 In the process of equilibration the water molecules will move to fill the voids and minimize the interaction energy.
 The box will shrink and the distance between the solute and the edge of the periodic box will become smaller.
 To compensate for this box shrinkage we need to start with a larger box size than the desired.
 The rule of thumb is that you need to add at least 2.5 <span>&#8491;</span> to the box size.
+{: .instructor_notes}

 We will use the *solvateBox* command to create the periodic solvent box around the macromolecule.
 The *solvateBox* command has many options.
 Let's create a cuboid water box around the 1RGG protein.
 We will use the pre-equilibrated box of SPCE water (SPCBOX), set the minimum distance between the solute and the edge of the box to 15 <span>&#8491;</span>, and request an isometric (cubic) box:
 ~~~